js-girls/workshop/docs/level1/00-draw-element.md

 </html>
 ```

-Let's go through its most relevant parts to understand what it does.
+Let's go through the most relevant parts to understand what it does.

 *0.1 — The Doctype*
 ```html